Speak with a safari expert

 The outlandish aye-aye (Daubentonia madagascariensis).

 In reality, the aye-aye is Madagascar’s woodpecker (no, really).
 The tiny third finger, which has a ball-and-socket joint, is used to tap on the bark of trees, and the aye-aye listens to the resonance to locate the insect life within.
 Once it has struck it lucky, the aye-aye nibbles away the bark and uses the extended fourth finger to fish out the insect larvae.
 A sixth digit has evolved as a pseudo thumb to help the aye-aye keep its balance while feeding.
-This oddball design, coupled with continually growing incisors, has made the classification of the aye-aye a contentious subject but as technology has developed, it has become clear that aye-ayes are, in fact, the oldest of all living lemur species, the basal family.
-There are, however, biologists that contend that aye-ayes colonized Madagascar during a separate event to other lemur ancestors.
+This oddball design, coupled with continually growing incisors, has made the classification of the aye-aye a contentious subject, but as technology has developed, it has become clear that aye-ayes are, in fact, the oldest of all living lemur species, the basal family.
+However, some biologists contend that aye-ayes colonised Madagascar independently of other lemur ancestors.

 lemurs